Classical Foundations: The Weight of Tradition

 Audiences in Revolt: The Growing Divide

 By the 1920s and 1930s, modern classical music had developed a reputation.
 For some listeners, it stood for courage and intellectual rigor.
-For some, it meant feeling disconnected.
-The tension between the composer and the audience was already clear at the premiere of The Rite of Spring, and it became a recurring theme.
+For others, it signaled distance and disorientation.
+The tension between composer and audience was already clear at the premiere of The Rite of Spring, and it became a recurring theme.

 Many people attending the concert were used to melodies and harmonies that were clear and easy to understand.
 However, they often found themselves disoriented.
 Atonal works require your undivided attention and a willingness to abandon your preconceived notions.
 Critics talked about whether difficulty was an important part of artistic growth or a sign that the artist was not connected to real life.
 The division was not total.
 Many listeners were curious and interested.
 But the feeling of division remained.